Time to checkout peak prices

 - Time of Use pricing tariffs are not available in all areas yet

-- You will only be able to search for flexible pricing tariff offers on Energy Made Easy if they are available in your area
+- You will only be able to search for flexible pricing tariff plans on Energy Made Easy if they are available in your area

-- Retailers will tell you the start and end times of the different periods for their time of use offers in the Energy Price Fact Sheet or on the retailer's written summary of the offer
+- Retailers will tell you the start and end times of the different periods for their time of use plans in the Basic Plan Information Document or on the retailer's written summary of the plan